 9. The Count of Monte Cristo

 The Count of Monte Cristo has an incredibly powerful conflict between good and evil.
 Dumas utilizes every possible element to create a captivating drama with love, suspense, intrigue, vengeance, the triumph of good over evil, and a hero whose life gets incredibly complicated due to his actions.
-Every reader has something to learn from the story’s moral and apply it in their life.
+Every reader has something to learn from the story’s moral and apply in their life.

 So I highly recommend picking it up with a friend.
 It’s great for beginners and people who are beginning in the classics.
 But if you are somebody who already reads classics, this is also one that you need to pick up.

 Author: Alexandre Dumas

 Hinton gives America a new anti-hero that finds himself on the unlawful side of society’s divide.
 The Outsiders is one of those first fictional novels meant for young adults.
 Since most of them struggle to find their place within their peer groups, the central theme of this novel is acceptance.
 Every reader can identify with this novel since we all dealt with the same issues at one point or another in our lives.

 The main character is called Pony Boy, which is quite a strange name but an individual.
 He doesn’t like people who judge him for having that name.
 Then he lives with his two older brothers.
 So they are a dysfunctional family.
 They fight a lot, and they have discussions with each other.
 They don’t have parents because their parents were killed in a car crash, so they’re making their way into the world.

 It is a moral for the overall story and is a gritty novel listed among the top classics.
 There are a lot of violent things that happen in it.
 But at the end of it all, it’s coming to a good end.
 That helps you put things in perspective and see the moral behind this story.
 Good comes from all the bad, even if it doesn’t seem like it.
 There is a lot of tragedy that happens so near the end.

 Author: S. E. Hinton